-Discover the Cenotes of Yucatan, Mexico Underwater
+Discover amazing dives in the Cenotes of Yucatan, Mexico Underwater

 The Cenotes of Yucatan offer divers the possibility to experience a unique type of dive: cavern diving in the Cenotes.

-Cenote Taj Mahal
+Cenote Taj Mahal - Diving Cenotes of Mexico

 Diving in Cenote will hint at what cave diving looks like if you are undecided about becoming a cave diver or want to enjoy the experience once.